ultraq/thymeleaf-layout-dialect/README.md

 mechanism for resolving decorator pages is the same as that used by Thymeleaf to resolve `th:fragment` and `th:substituteby` pages.
-Check out the [Decorators and fragments](#decorators-and-fragments) example for how to apply a decorator to all your content pages.
+Check out the [Decorators and fragments](#decorators-and-fragments) example for how to apply a decorator to your content pages.

 ### layout:include
-Similar to Thymeleaf's `th:include`, but allows the passing of entire element fragments to the specified page.
+Similar to Thymeleaf's `th:include`, but allows the passing of entire element fragments to the included page.
 Useful if you have some HTML that you want to reuse, but whose contents are too complex to determine or construct with context variables alone.
 Check out the [Includes and fragments](#includes-and-fragments) example for how